AVanVlack/Giffard/README.md

 > Animated GIF sharing platform.

 A platform to share, tag, edit and find animated GIFs.
 Includes a Nodejs server and React client.
-Deployed with Heroku, Mongodb Atlas, and Backblaze B2
+Deployed with Heroku, Mongodb Atlas, and Backblaze B2.
+[Demo](https://giffard.herokuapp.com)

 <p align="center">
   <img width="300" src="screenshot.gif">
 </p>

-## Installation
+## Devlopment Setup

+Required dependencies: ImageMagick, gif2webp(libwebp), Node

 Clone the respritory `git clone https://github.com/AVanVlack/Giffard.git` then `cd Giffard`.

+Install dependencies with `npm install`

+Setup varibles for the database and object storage in `server/.env`

-Start developement server with `npm start`.
+Start developement server with `npm run dev-server`.

+Then in a separate terminal, start developement client with `npm dev-client`.

+## Deploying

+This repo is ready to be deploy to Heroku and use any Mongodb Database and S3 compatible storage.
+Deploy this repo directly to a dyno.
+NPM workstations will build the client and the server will handle the statics.

+Use this [ImageMagik/Webp Buildpack](https://elements.heroku.com/buildpacks/maximusdominus/heroku-buildpack-imagemagick-webp) to enable gif editing and webp previews.

 ## Technology Stack